Reviews You Can Rely On

 Credit: Becca Glades

 However, some models struggled significantly when wet.
 The Feethit Slip On's grip decreased notably on wet surfaces, particularly on smooth tile.
-The Adidas Cloudfoam Pure 2.0 also showed reduced effectiveness in wet conditions, requiring more careful foot placement to maintain secure footing.
+The Adidas Cloudfoam Pure 2.0 also showed reduced effectiveness in wet conditions, requiring more careful foot placement to maintain stability.

 The Feethit Slip On wasn't the best in terms of traction, especially on wet floors.